SivaBalaji-AR/SivaBalaji-AR/README.md

-# Hi there! 👋 I'm [Your Name]
+# Hi there! 👋 I'm Siva

 Welcome to my GitHub profile!
-I'm a [Your Profession or Role] passionate about [Your Interests or Specializations].
+I'm a UnderGrad Student.
 Here you'll find a collection of my work, including personal projects, contributions to open-source, and more.

 ## 🚀 About Me
 - **🔭 Currently working on:** [Project or Area of Interest]